 - problems with investing in all, some or any specific AANZFTA countries, including restrictions affecting your ability to invest

 - any issues relating to the protection or enforcement of intellectual property rights in AANZFTA countries

 - issues relating to anti-competitive practices in AANZFTA markets

 Please send submissions to email@example.com

-All submissions will be made publicly available on the DFAT website unless the author specifies otherwise.
+All submissions will be made publicly available on the DFAT website (see below) unless the author specifies otherwise.